-The arm rig is mainly used for Spidercam setup, or anywhere a mounted arm follows a rotation axis.
-The Rig does not include any head lenght or angle adjustments to the next child.
+The Arm rig is mainly used for Spidercam setup, or anywhere a mounted arm follows a rotation axis.
+The rig does not include any head length or angle adjustments to the next child.
 All rotations that go into the Tilt, Pan and Roll axis are given to the next sibling.
-It is possible to set a JointX, JointY and JointZ value to adjust mounting offsets between the position giving element and the arm.
+It is possible to set JointX, JointY and JointZ values to adjust mounting offsets between the position giving element and the arm.